sanskaarz/LearnJS/README2.md

 Literals = Fixed Data Values =  Numbers , Strings
 Variables = Used to store data values

-Identifiers are used to name variables and keywords, and functions.
+Identifiers are used to name variables and keywords, and functions.Also Known as Unique Variables.

 Keywords =  let , var , const

+let , const can not be re-decleared var can be redecleared

+Strings are written inside double or single quotes.
+Numbers are written without quotes.

+<span style="color: red;">text</span>